ticup/CloudTypes-paper/README.md

  3.1 *get(string name)*

- > Retrieves the global cloud type, entity or array with given name from the state.
+ > Retrieves the global CloudType, Entity or Array with given name from the state (as declared with .declare(name, type) on the server side)

+        // server
+        cloudTypes.declare('counter', CloudTypes.CInt);

+        // client
+        var counter = state.get('counter'); // instance of CInt

  3.2 *yield()*

  > Instruct to asynchronously synchronize with the server.
 Yield can do 3 different things when invoked in another context:
- > 1. Not expecting a revision from the server: send revision to server. (e.g. first time when you call yield)
+ > 1. Not expecting a revision from the server: send this client's revision to server. (e.g. first time when you call yield)
  > 2. A revision from the server has arrived: merge it into the current revision.
  > 3. Waiting for a revision from the server: do nothing.
-This allows for applications to keep on working when offline.
+This allows for applications to keep working when offline.

  3.3 *flush(callback, [timeout 2000])*